National Radioactive Waste Repository

 Protective barriers against the escaping of radioactivity into environment are in this case a matrix, in which the waste is fixed, the walls of fiber-reinforced concrete containers (FCC), the steel-reinforced concrete structure of the storage facility itself, the filling between individual boxes, multilayer shielding on the top and the clay bed.
 The final barrier is the almost impermeable geological formation in which the facility is situated.
 The storage facility also features a drainage system for collecting and monitoring water, in the eventuality of extremely unfavorable circumstances, if water seeped inside the storage boxes.
 The drainage system is one of several engineering barriers that prevent negative influences of the storage facility on the environment.

 The storage facility comprises an array of storage boxes, arranged in rows and double rows.
 The first double row is shielded by a steel hall.
 The Boxes are made of steel-reinforced concrete, measuring 18 × 6 × 5.5 m, the walls are 600 mm thick.
-In stage 1, two double rows, i.e. 80 storage boxes were constructed.
+In stage 1, three double rows, i.e. 80 storage boxes were constructed.
 Ninety fiber-reinforced concrete containers can be fitted into one box with each of the containers measuring 1.7 × 1.7 × 17 m, the walls of the containers being 0.1 m thick.
-The total capacity is 7,200 containers with a total volume of 22,320 m3.
+The total capacity is 10,800 containers with a total volume of 33,480 m3.

-The storage facility is receiving treated low and intermediate activity waste, sealed with a cement mixture, in fiber-reinforced concrete containers that are brought in from the Bohunice Treatment Center as well as the Mochovce LRW FTF.
+The storage facility is receiving treated low activity waste, sealed with a cement mixture, in fiber-reinforced concrete containers that are brought in from the Bohunice Treatment Center as well as the Mochovce LRW FTF.
 After initial inspection, marked containers are unloaded from the transport into a storage box, to a predetermined position.

 Due to the premature shutdown of the two V1 NPP units at Jaslovské Bohunice, the need for constructing new storing capacities for the deposition of radioactive waste from the decommissioning, within the existing NRWR Mochovce site, is growing.
-Currently, the EIA process (Environmental Impact Assessment) for this expansion is running and new storage capacities for storing low and intermediate activity waste as well as very low activity waste are expected to become available at the NRWR by the end of 2017.